 Figure 3-4 plots the upper and lower pressure transducer data and the calculated water level in the well.
 Although the well was shut in for monitoring on December 4, 2008, wellhead pressure did not stabilize at about 17 psia until July 2009.
 Table 3-2 and Figure 3-4 show a net increase of 7.13 psi in wellhead pressure for the period of record between December 4, 2008 (11.35 psia) and January 1, 2019 (18.48 psia).
-Figure 3-4 shows a stable but slightly declining downhole well pressure trend for the entire period of record, with fluctuations ranging between a minimum pressure of about 240.12 psia to a maximum pressure of 242.78 psia.
-The downhole pressure was 240.05 psia on January 1, 2020.
+Figure 3-4 shows a stable but slightly declining downhole well pressure trend for the entire period of record, with fluctuations ranging between a minimum pressure of about 239.77 psia to a maximum pressure of 242.78 psia.
+The downhole pressure was 239.77 psia on January 1, 2021, a new low as the pressure trend has been very slightly decreasing over 12 years of monitoring.

-Table 3-2 indicates a net water level drop of 11.09 feet in the well as of January 1, 2020.
-However, Figure 3-4 shows that the wellhead pressure and water level on January 1, 2019 has possibly shown an effect of venting MW 34-5-14-1 for maintenance on 11/16/16.
+Table 3-2 indicates a net water level drop of 7.39 feet in the well as of January 1, 2021.
+However, Figure 3-4 shows that the wellhead pressure and water level in the last four years has apparently shown an effect of venting MW 34-5-14-1 for maintenance on 11/16/16.
 This would suggest some amount of hydraulic connection between the two wells.
 Although there is an immediate drop in wellhead pressure and corresponding rise in the water level each time the well is vented to the atmosphere in the past, Figure 3-4 also shows the build-up in wellhead pressure takes approximately 12 months to return to the pressure exhibited prior to each venting event so unless required for servicing the instrumentation, the well will not be vented in attempt to determine the static wellhead pressure.

-Pressure Transducer Data Fosset Gulch Well MW-34-5-14-2
+Figure 3-4 Pressure Transducer Data Fosset Gulch Well MW-34-5-14-2